Finding the correct tags:

 How do I know if I have selected the correct tag?

 It is extremely important that any applied tags are accurate as software may not be able to compensate for errors in the same way that a human reader could.
-Whether you use the autotagger feature (page 13 of the Tagger User Guide) or find the tag using the filter, companies are responsible for making sure that their reports are correctly tagged and that they are correct from an accounting perspective.
+Whether you use the autotagger feature or find the tag using the filter, companies are responsible for making sure that their reports are correctly tagged and that they are correct from an accounting perspective.
 Companies should talk to their auditors about the degree of checking and assurance auditors are able to give.

 There are several questions you can use to help you determine if you have selected the right tag: